 According to city-stats.org, over 70% of Santa Rosa voters are Democrats, with about 24% Republicans and 2% independents.

-So, if you can afford this area, you will probably be happy moving to Santa Rosa.
+So, if you can afford this area and you tend to vote for Democrats, you will probably be happy moving to Santa Rosa.

 City of Santa Rosa